 What about military discounts?

 We are asked often…do you offer military discounts?
 We always have the urge to spout out all the reasons why the answer is no. We want to address this so that our current clients and future clients understand our position.
 Many local businesses offer military discounts to show appreciation for our local heroes.
 At The Collective Tattoo & Body Piercing we define many of our clients as heroes…the single mother, the cancer survivor, the Navy Seal or EOD, the school teacher who so patiently teaches our children.
-Our friends who are policeman, who risk their lives on the street you live on, not just the streets of Iraq.
 The firefighters and the doctors at our hospitals.
 The way we pay it forward is by holding charity art shows or food drives.
-If we offered military discounts then we would not be able to donate the $100, $200, and $300 dollar gift certificates for all of the charity benefits that request them to raise money in silent auctions and raffles.
+If we offered military discounts then we would not be able to donate the $100, $200, and $300 dollar gift cards for all the local charities requests we receive.
 The American Diabetes Assoc., American Cancer Society, MS Foundation, Wounded EOD Warriors…there are so many more that we would have to say no to if we offered discounts on our services.
-So please understand that the reason is so that a group as a whole may benefit, instead of an individual.
+We made this decision in 2010, when we opened, because our values dictate to collectively help our community and not just one individual.
 The Collective Tattoo & Body Piercing is a service based business.
-We compensate our artists and staff very well for the services they provide, which leaves little margin for us as small business owners once the cost to advertise, lease on our space and operating costs are accounted for and we would like to continue to donate for many worthy causes.
+We compensate our artists and staff very well for the services they provide, which leaves little margin for a small business owner, and we would like to continue to donate to many worthy causes in our community.

 Do you charge by the hour?